mansimann/chest-x-ray-classification/README.md

 ## Dataset description

 This dataset was sourced from [Kaggle](https://www.kaggle.com/datasets/tawsifurrahman/covid19-radiography-database).
-Researchers from Qatar University and University of Dhaka, along with their collaborators from Pakistan and Malaysia, created this database of chest X-ray (CXR) images.
+Researchers from Qatar University and University of Dhaka created this database of chest X-ray images.

 They released 3616 COVID, 6012 Lung Opacity, 10192 Normal, and 1345 Viral Pneumonia CXR images.